GoDaddy: Set up G Suite MX records

 To direct your email to your G Suite account, you have to add new MX records to your domain.
 These are the records that you need to add:

 |MX server address||Priority|

 - At the bottom of the Records section, click Add.

 - From the Type list, select MX.

 - In the Points to field, enter ASPMX.L.GOOGLE.COM.

 - In the Priority field, enter 1.

-Note: The change may take up to several hours to update, so you may not receive new email messages in Gmail immediately.
-Until then, if you have been using another service for your email, you'll continue to receive messages at your old email provider.
+Note: The change can take several hours to update, so you might not immediately receive new email messages in Gmail.
+Until then, you'll continue to receive messages at your old email provider.

-If you see the MX records setup validation in progress message on the Domains page for more than a few hours, check that the MX address records and priorities are entered correctly in your domain host.
+If you see the MX records setup validation in progress message in the Admin console for more than a few hours, make sure you entered the MX address records and priorities correctly in the DNS records stored with your host.

-You can also contact G Suite Support to help guide you through changing your MX records for Gmail.
+You can also contact G Suite support for help with changing your MX records.